0 0

 Share

-Potato recipe are very common , simple and can be found in every day dishes.
-Still we don’t feel getting rid of it.
-Reason potatoes are just yum no matter however you eat it until its raw.
+Potato recipes are very common, simple and can be found in everyday dishes.
+Still, we don’t feel like getting rid of it.
+The reason potatoes are just yum is no matter how you eat them, even when they’re raw.

-Potatoes an excellent source of potassium and regulates the blood pressure when consumed in moderation.
-They also help build our muscles. but after having potatoes it is must that we take a good walk or exercise on a regular basis so as to avoid accumulation of flatulence.
+Potatoes are an excellent source of potassium and regulate the blood pressure when consumed in moderation.
+They also help build our muscles.
+But after having potatoes, it is a must that we take a good walk or exercise on a regular basis so as to avoid the accumulation of flatulence.

-1. In a wide open pan, heat oil, splutter mustard seeds, jeers, bay leaf.
+1. In a wide-open pan, heat oil, splutter mustard seeds, jeers, and bay leaf.

 2. Add thinly sliced onion. fry until golden brown.

-3. Then goes freshly ground ginger, garlic, green chilli paste. curry leaves and kasuri methi will go in the oil as well.
+3. Then goes freshly ground ginger, garlic, and green chili paste.
+Curry leaves and kasuri methi will go in the oil as well.

-4. Add tomato. remove skin of tomato, don’t forget this step – it makes a lot of difference in taste.
+4. Add tomato.
+Remove the skin of the tomato; don’t forget this step—it makes a lot of difference in taste.

-5. Basically we will infuse the oil with the required flavours before adding in any spices.
+5. Basically, we will infuse the oil with the required flavors before adding in any spices.

-6. Add Boiled potatoes cut into cubes to this mixture, fry in the oil until they change to golden colour.
+6. Add boiled potatoes cut into cubes to this mixture, and fry in the oil until they change to a golden color.

-8. Now gently add the well beaten curd right on top of the gravy and simmer the stove at this stage.
+8. Now gently add the well-beaten curd right on top of the gravy and simmer on the stove at this stage.

-9. add little bit water, cover and cook for 10 mins.
-The oil will be seen seperating at the edge of pan.
+9. Add a little bit of water, cover and cook for 10 mins.
+The oil will be seen separating at the edge of the pan.

-10. let the masala become dry but don’t let it too long in the pan, it should not stick to pan, else all flavours might be lost.
+10. Let the masala become dry, but don’t let it stay too long in the pan; it should not stick to the pan, or else all flavors might be lost.
 Just keep giving it a stir every 2 mins while covering and cooking.

-11. Garnish with finally chopped coriander leaves. serve hot with poori or chapati.
+11. Garnish with finely chopped coriander leaves.
+Serve hot with poori or chapati.

 Recipe Reviews